amuuu/os-notes/README.md

 # Operating Systems Notes
 These are some notes about how operating systems work.
 I've collected from all over the internet and added my own thoughts and words too.
+It is based on the Tanenbaum's Modern Operating Systems book.

 ## 1) Processes, Threads, and Scheduling